 Welcome to Clark!

 Welcome and congratulations!
-We are all very excited to welcome you to campus this spring.
+We are all very excited to welcome you to campus.

 We hope the information on these pages will answer your questions, so please take a moment to review the details below.
 If, at any time you need assistance, we encourage you to get in touch with your program contact.
 This is the person within your program who will be helping you to make the transition to Clark.

 To start, we recommend reviewing our pre-arrival checklist to get an overall sense of what you will need to be aware of as you start your career at Clark.

 Shortly after you have submitted your deposit, you will receive instructions for activating your new Clark email address.
 We will send these instructions to the email address you used on your application.
 You should activate your Clark email address as soon as possible and check it regularly.
 Most of the important information you need to enroll at Clark will be sent to your new Clark email address.

 Most graduate students will officially register for courses during Orientation.
 Take a few minutes to read more about the registration process and important steps you can take to be prepared.

 Unfortunately Clark's on-campus graduate housing is full for the spring 2016 semester, and we are no longer able to accept graduate housing deposits.

 Students also have the option of living in privately owned off-campus apartments, of which there are several in our neighborhood.
 We encourage students still looking for housing to review the additional information about off-campus housing options.